Updated on March 4th, 2025

 Types of State Scholarships for College Students

 There are several types of state scholarships for college students.
+Attending school can be financially challenging, especially for lower-income residents, making need-based awards crucial for these students.
 One of the most common kinds is need-based awards that aim to make college affordable for lower-income residents.
 Merit-based scholarships are also widely available, and those focus on students with specific types of achievement, such as a strong academic record.

 In some cases, states offer high-need career-based scholarships.
 Usually, these help entice students to pursue majors and launch careers in industries or fields where there is a need for educated professionals.
+Many states have scholarship programs focusing on students pursuing careers in high-needs fields.
 Some states offer career specific state scholarships to support students pursuing high-demand fields like nursing and education.
 For example, nursing shortages may lead to state scholarships for nursing students.
 Teacher shortages may cause a state to offer scholarships specifically for education majors.

 Who Can Apply to State Scholarship Programs?